liammclennan/MBA/README.md

-My notes for my MBA study.
+Notes for my MBA study.
 Notes are recorded as markdown.
 Study questions are embedded with the notes using the microformat:

 ```
 <!---